Form AOC-4 Filing – Due Date, Fees & Compliance Guide [FY 2024-25]

 3. Key Compliance Requirements for AOC-4

-Filing Form AOC-4 for an OPC isn’t just about clicking “submit” online.
+Filing Form AOC-4 for a company isn’t just about clicking “submit” online.
 There are a few essential boxes to tick to keep everything smooth, legal, and penalty-free:

 1. Verification of DIN & DSC

-Every director in your OPC needs a Director Identification Number (DIN) and a Digital Signature Certificate (DSC), your digital boarding pass to the MCA portal.
+Every director in your corporation needs a Director Identification Number (DIN) and a Digital Signature Certificate (DSC), your digital boarding pass to the MCA portal.

 2. Auditor’s Report Preparation

-- Yes, even as a one-person show, you need an auditor’s report (unless you’re exempt).
+- You need an auditor’s report (unless you’re exempt).

 - This is your financial health check-up, making sure your numbers are clean and compliant.